-Methamphetamine can also colloquially be called as “ice,” “crystal,” “crank,” “quartz,” and “speed,” which can be smoked, snorted, injected and taken in pill forms.
+Methamphetamine can also colloquially be called “ice,” “crystal,” “crank,” “quartz,” and “speed,” which can be smoked, snorted, injected, and taken in pill forms.

 Apart from other serious health risks like stroke and permanent brain damage, meth has damaging effects on oral health, either.
-It results in extensive level of tooth decay, gum diseases and eventually tooth loss.
-In a short period of meth use, just a year, the drug can transform the healthy set of teeth into ones that are painful, rotten, falling, blackened and highly stained, which in most cases cannot be salvaged.
+It results in extensive level of tooth decay, gum diseases, and eventually tooth loss.
+In a short period of meth use, just a year, the drug can transform a healthy set of teeth into ones that are painful, rotten, falling, blackened, and highly stained, which in most cases cannot be salvaged.

 An alarming statistic on meth mouth

 In a study published in the American Dental Association Journal, which examined over 500 meth users, some shocking results were revealed:

 - Nearly all of the participants had cavities

 - 58% had untreated tooth decay

 - About one-third had six or more missing teeth

 - Nearly 90% of male participants and 85% of females had periodontitis

 There are several ways that methamphetamine will harm your teeth and robs you of having a beautiful smile.